evergreen-ci/cedar/usage.rst

 In this file, we verify that a configuration file exists, the EBS Pricing struct exists, S3Info is non-empty (specifically bucket and keyStart), EvergreenInfo is non-empty (specifically that it has a user, key, and rootURL), and that there is at least one account in the Accounts slice.
 Note that the specific validation functions are in their respective packages (amazon/evergreen).

-sink.go
+cedar.go
 --------
- The configuration file information is stored in the appServicesCache in sink.go, as the spendConfig field.
+ The configuration file information is stored in the appServicesCache in cedar.go, as the spendConfig field.

 The functions setSpendConfig and getSpendConfig keep the appServicesCache updated with the current configuration file, and retrieves the information from here.